 A heads-up for first-time visitors to this site: this is just one of dozens of insightful price guides we have created.

-The Details – What’s Included in our Price
+The Details – What’s Included in our Prices Below

-Here is a works schedule that outlines the work and materials involved with laying a new patio.
+Here is a works schedule that outlines the work and materials involved in laying a new patio.

 The price you see further down this page includes everything you see on this list.